 Other notable changes

-- Webhook payload differences - One of the biggest differences in webhooks sent in v1 vs. v2 is the type of data included in the webhook payload.
+- Webhook payload differences - One of the biggest differences in webhooks sent in v1 vs. the Access API is the type of data included in the webhook payload.

 - In v1, the JSON payload includes detailed information on the resource that caused the webhook to be sent.
 For example, a TransactionStatus webhook would include the entire Transaction Resource with information such as Transaction Id, SourceName, DestinationName, Type, Fees, etc.

-- In v2, each webhook sent by Dwolla contains an Event object with an event topic (e.g. transfer_created) and _links to: the associated resource, account associated with the event, and the customer associated with the event (if applicable).
+- In the Access API, each webhook sent by Dwolla contains an Event object with an event topic (e.g. transfer_created) and _links to: the associated resource, account associated with the event, and the customer associated with the event (if applicable).
 Your application will then follow a link to the resource contained in the event to lookup additional information.

 - Subscribing a webhook URL